apache/shardingsphere/document/current/content/features/transaction/principle/base-transaction-seata.en.md

 ### 1.Init(Init Seata component)

-When an application containing `ShardingTransactionBaseSeataAT` startup, the user-configured DataSource will be wrapped into Seata DataSourceProxy through `seata.properties`, then registered into RM.
+When an application containing `ShardingTransactionBaseSeataAT` startup, the user-configured DataSource will be wrapped into Seata DataSourceProxy through `seata.conf`, then registered into RM.

 ### 2.Begin(begin global transaction)